 Cl optimization parameters If you are optimizing a conical intersection (states of same multiplicity) with an interface which cannot provide nonadiabatic coupling vectors (e.g., SHARC_RICC2.py, SHARC_ADF.py, or SHARC_GAUSSIAN.py), then the optimization will employ the the penalty function method of Levine, Coe, and Martínez [86].
-In this method, a penalty function is optimized, which depends on the energies of the two states and on two parameters, σ and α (see section 8.18 for their mathematical meaning).
+In this method, a penalty function is optimized, which depends on the energies of the two states and on two parameters, σ and α (see section 8.20 for their mathematical meaning).

 Practically, the parameters affect how close the minimum of the penalty function is to the true minimum on the crossing seam and how hard the optimization will be to converge.
 Generally, a large σ will allow going closer to the true conical intersection, but will make the penalty function more stiff (steeper harmonic) and thus harder to optimize.
+A small α will also allow going closer to the true conical intersection, but will make the penalty function more stiff (steeper harmonic) and thus harder to optimize.
 A small α will also allow going closer to the true conical intersection, but will make the penalty function less harmonic; at $\alpha = 0$, the penalty function will have a cusp at the minimum, making it unoptimizable because the gradient never becomes zero.